EmamulHossen/KNN_Assignment_7.2/README.md

  <img src="https://static.javatpoint.com/tutorial/machine-learning/images/k-nearest-neighbor-algorithm-for-machine-learning2.png"> <img src="#"> <img src="#"> <img src="#"> <img src="#">
 # Tech Used
  ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white) ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)

-# Add More Details:
-Anything else that you want to add for users?
-You can write it here in markdown and see preview in real time.
-You can add anything that you want, for example

 ### You can add How to Setup:
 - Step 1: **Select the number K of the neighbors**<br/>